gitsierra/pricingStats/README.md

 This function can be run from the command line in same directory the parseStats.py file is in:

-These are examples of how to run the program: python parseStats.py Data.txt -t1 2017-03-12T09:51:22Z or python parseStats.py Data.txt -t1 2017-03-12T09:51:21Z -t2 2017-06-01T13:37:88Z
+These are examples of how to run the program:
+(Please look at these commands in raw mode to better understand them) python parseStats.py Data.txt -t1 2017-03-12T09:51:22Z or python parseStats.py Data.txt -t1 2017-03-12T09:51:21Z -t2 2017-06-01T13:37:88Z